Food Grade Agar Agar

-As one of the three most extensively applied seaweed gel in the world, it is applied in the food, pharmaceutical, household chemical, and bioengineering sectors.
+As one of the three most extensively applied seaweed gels in the world, it is applied in the food, pharmaceutical, household chemical, and bioengineering sectors.

-In the food sector, agar works as a gelatinizer, thickener and stabilizer.
-It can react with some substances to become complexes and therefore are extensively applied in various types of beverages, jellies, ice creams, soft candies, canned foods, meat products, fruit jams and dairy products.
+In the food sector, agar works as a gelatinizer, thickener, and stabilizer.
+It can react with some substances to become complexes and therefore is extensively applied in various types of beverages, jellies, ice creams, soft candies, canned foods, meat products, fruit jams, and dairy products.

 In Japan, food grade agar (kanten) is deemed as the food with the highest content of dietary fibers and has been directly taken for 400+ years

 Agar agar is a kind of hydrocolloid, available in powder or strip, insoluble in cold water, and soluble in hot water.
 Agar agar is white or off-white, odorless, or slightly odorous.

 FDA has listed agar as a recognized safe product.
 As a gelatinizer, agar is widely used in the food industry as a suspending agent, thickening agent, stabilizer, or clarificant.

 Fruit chewy candy made from agar has a refreshing mouth-feel and higher transparency than normal chewy candy.

 High gel strength, Agar is the strongest natural gelling agent known to exist.